Written and first recorded (as a demo) by Carole King (1967).

-“However the song was mostly deleted from the release print.)
-Another recording was made and used extensively in the movie Orchestra Wives (1942), with vocals by Pat Friday and Ray Eberle.
+“A subsequent recording, in 1942, was made and used extensively a follow-up movie, Orchestra Wives (1942), with vocals by Pat Friday (dubbing for actress Lynn Bari) and Ray Eberle.
 In 1942, a vocal version of ‘At Last,’ sung solo by Ray Eberle, was recorded for commercial release by Glenn Miller and His Orchestra in Chicago in May 1942 and first released as the B-side to ‘(I’ve Got a Gal In) Kalamazoo’.

 Originally recorded by Pandora’s Box (1989).

 Hit versions by Celine Dion (US #2/UK #3 1996), Meat Loaf & Marion Raven (UK #6/NOR #1 2006).

 If this sounds like a song Meat Loaf should’ve recorded, you’d be right.
 The songwriter was Jim Steinman, writer of Meat Loaf’s hits ‘Paradise By the Dashboard Lights’, and ‘Two Out of Three Ain’t Bad’.
 Meat Loaf would, eventually, be given his opportunity to record the song.

 First recorded by The Victor Young Orchestra w.
 Jeri Southern (1952).